VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do FRED (Federal Reserve Economic Data) and World Bank Open Data (data.worldbank.org) both support?
+How much do FRED (Federal Reserve Economic Data) and World Bank Open Data (data.worldbank.org) cost?

-Do FRED (Federal Reserve Economic Data) and World Bank Open Data (data.worldbank.org) require subscriptions?
+Can I use FRED (Federal Reserve Economic Data) or World Bank Open Data (data.worldbank.org) on my phone?

-Both FRED (Federal Reserve Economic Data) and World Bank Open Data (data.worldbank.org) keep freemium access with optional paid upgrades, so you can trial each platform before committing.
+Do FRED (Federal Reserve Economic Data) and World Bank Open Data (data.worldbank.org) have APIs?

-FRED (Federal Reserve Economic Data) ships a dedicated mobile experience, while World Bank Open Data (data.worldbank.org) focuses on web or desktop access.
+Should I choose FRED (Federal Reserve Economic Data) or World Bank Open Data (data.worldbank.org)?

-FRED (Federal Reserve Economic Data) differentiates itself with 800,000+ economic data series from 100+ sources, covering topics such as GDP, prices/inflation, employment, exchange rates, and interest rates., Browse and track data via categories, releases, sources, and tags; series pages show metadata like units/frequency and “last updated / next release” fields., and Graphing and sharing options include embeddable graphs and graph-image links., whereas World Bank Open Data (data.worldbank.org) stands out for Programmatic access to nearly 16,000 time-series indicators across 45+ databases, with many series spanning over 50 years., Indicators API requires no key and supports both JSON and XML responses with flexible query styles., and Query capacity includes up to 60 indicators per call, subject to URL length limits..
+Choose FRED (Federal Reserve Economic Data) if you need 800,000+ economic data series from 100+ sources, covering topics such as GDP, prices/inflation, employment, exchange rates, and interest rates., and Browse and track data via categories, releases, sources, and tags; series pages show metadata like units/frequency and “last updated / next release” fields..
+Go with World Bank Open Data (data.worldbank.org) if Programmatic access to nearly 16,000 time-series indicators across 45+ databases, with many series spanning over 50 years., and Indicators API requires no key and supports both JSON and XML responses with flexible query styles. better fits how you invest.

 Curation & Accuracy